-The primary elements of our executive compensation program are base salary, annual cash incentive compensation opportunities, annual equity incentive awards and broad-based health and welfare benefits programs.
+The primary elements of our executive compensation program are base salary, annual cash incentive compensation opportunities, annual equity incentive awards and broadbased health and welfare benefits programs.
 We have not adopted any formal guidelines for allocating total compensation between long-term and short-term compensation, cash compensation and non-cash compensation, or among different forms of non-cash compensation.
-With the exception of our 2015 annual cash incentive program, we do not have any pre-established targets for allocations or apportionment by type of compensation.
-Each of the elements of executive compensation is discussed in more detail below.
+With the exception of our 2016 annual cash incentive program, we do not have any pre-established target levels for allocations or apportionment by type of compensation.